Dr Elisabetta Adami

 - Website: Googlescholar | Researchgate | ORCID

-I am Associate Professor in Multimodal Communication specialized in social semiotic multimodal analysis.
-I am interested in how people use both verbal and nonverbal resources to make meaning, by combining gestures, face expression, images, sounds, speech, writing and objects in space.
+I am Associate Professor in Multimodal Communication, specialized in social semiotic multimodal analysis.
+I am interested in how people use resources such as gestures, face expression, sounds, speech, images, writing and objects, to make meaning of the world, with others and in space.
 I look at sign-and-meaning-making practices in place, in face-to-face interaction, and in digital environments, with a special attention to inter- cross- and transcultural communication.

-I hold a PhD in English Studies and Linguistics at the University of Verona and took a one-year Special Research Programme at the Institute of Education (UCL-London), with research on YouTube and mobile technologies.
-Before coming to Leeds, I worked as a tenured researcher at the University of Chieti-Pescara (2012-2015) and I was teaching fellow at the University of Verona (2009-2012).
-I also participated in an ESRC/NCRM-funded project on Methodologies for Multimodal and Narrative Analysis of UK Food Blogs (Institute of Education, UCL).
+I hold a PhD in English Studies and Linguistics at the University of Verona (Italy) and did a one-year Special Research Programme at the Institute of Education (UCL-London), with research on YouTube and mobile technologies.
+Before coming to Leeds, I worked as a tenured researcher at the University of Chieti-Pescara (2012-2015) and as a teaching fellow at the University of Verona (2009-2012).
+I was also part of an ESRC/NCRM-funded project on Methodologies for Multimodal and Narrative Analysis of UK Food Blogs (Institute of Education, UCL).

-I am a Fellow of the Higher Education Academy.
-I am the editor of the journal Visual Communication and in the editorial board of the journals Multimodal Communication and Kairos: Rhetoric, Technology and Pedagogy.
+I am a co-founding editor of the journal Multimodality & Society, former editor of Visual Communication, and in the editorial board of the journals Visual Communication, Multimodal Communication and Kairos: Rhetoric, Technology and Pedagogy.

 - Lead of Multimodality of Language@Leeds